phenocopter/phenocopter-website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ba66c169-bca4-4303-9518-2c2700d47cad/deploy-status)](https://app.netlify.com/sites/phenocopter/deploys)

-# PhenoCopterDoc
+# PhenoCopter

-Documentation for PhenoCopter platform.
+PhenoCopter is the cloud based platform to process images captured by UAV.
+This repository is for the website and documentations of PhenoCopter.
 See live version from [here](https://phenocopter.bangyou.me/).

 ## Contribution